Michaelpalacce/NAT/README.md

 - [ ] Definitions?
 - [ ] Save Artifact in memory so we don't read it twice
 - [ ] Don't rely on vrotsc and vropkg from maven central
 - [ ] Improve vrotsc and vropkg.
 Realistically I can rewrite them to depreciate support for vro 7 which will improve them significantly.
-Also think about incremental updates...
-Saving a file somewhere with what was already generated may be beneficial?
+Improve I/O may lead to significant improvements.
-- [ ] Tests
+- [ ] Running Tests

 ## Development